Pekwerike/SugaIOT/README.md

 ## Bluetooth SIG Glucose Profile Configuration
 SugaIOT's configuration for the Bluetooth low-energy glucose profile, services, characteristics, and descriptors are managed in the [GlucoseProfileConfiguration](https://github.com/Pekwerike/SugaIOT/blob/master/app/src/main/java/com/example/sugaiot/glucoseprofilemanager/GlucoseProfileConfiguration.kt) object which specifies the relevant:
 - 16-bit Universally Unique Identifier (UUID) for glucose service's characteristics and descriptors.
-- Opcode, operators, filter types, and response codes for the glucose service record access control point characteristic procedures.
+- Opcode, operators, filter types, and response codes for the glucose service Record Access Control Point (RACP) characteristic procedures.

 ## Interaction with android Bluetooth low-energy APIs
 All major interactions with the android BluetoothLe APIs are done within the [SugaIOTGlucoseProfileManager](https://github.com/Pekwerike/SugaIOT/blob/master/app/src/main/java/com/example/sugaiot/glucoseprofilemanager/SugaIOTGlucoseProfileManager.kt).
 This class allows for a stable interaction with android Bluetooth low-energy APIs and it is responsible for performing all the logical operations that are necessary to communicate with the glucose sensor.